AppleHolic/FastSpeech2/README.md

 # FastSpeech2

 This repository is a refactored version from [ming024's own](https://github.com/ming024/FastSpeech2).
-I focused on refinement of code structure for fitting in my own cases and making parallel pre-processing codes.
+I focused on refactoring structure for fitting in my cases and making parallel pre-processing codes.
+And I wrote installation guide on latest version of MFA(Montreal Force Aligner).

 ## Installation

 - Tested on python 3.8, Ubuntu 20.04
   - Notice !
 For installing MFA, you should install the miniconda.
+  - If you run on MFA under 16.04 or ealier version of Ubuntu, you will face a compile error.
 - In your system
   - To install pyworld, run this command "sudo apt install python3.x-dev". (x is your python version).
   - To install sndfile, run "sudo apt-get install libsndfile-dev"